makeabilitylab/physcomp/esp32/tone.md

 ---

 <iframe width="736" height="414" src="https://www.youtube.com/embed/zFg1fSFGL7o" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 **Video.** A video demonstrating the [Tone32.hpp](https://github.com/makeabilitylab/arduino/blob/master/MakeabilityLab_Arduino_Library/src/Tone32.hpp) class, which supports play durations on the ESP32.
 The code running on the ESP32 is available [here](https://github.com/makeabilitylab/arduino/blob/master/ESP32/Tone/AnalogInputTone32WithOLED/AnalogInputTone32WithOLED.ino).
-Make sure you have your sound on to hear.
+Make sure your sound is on.
 {: .fs-1 }

 On Arduino, the [`tone()`](https://www.arduino.cc/reference/en/language/functions/advanced-io/tone/) function generates a square wave of a specified frequency on a pin and is used to "play" tones on piezo buzzers or speakers; however, it is [famously unsupported](https://www.thomascountz.com/2021/02/21/arduino-tone-for-esp32) on the ESP32.
 In this lesson, we will provide some context about this problem and then show you how to play tones on the ESP32 using the [LEDC PWM library](https://github.com/espressif/arduino-esp32/blob/master/cores/esp32/esp32-hal-ledc.c), which we also used in our [ESP32 LED Fade lesson](led-fade.md).